Papillary renal cell carcinomas (pRCC) are the second most common histological subtype of renal cell carcinoma.

 - have papillae covered by a single layer of cuboidal or low columnar cells with scanty cytoplasm and low-grade nuclei

 - carry a better prognosis than type II tumours

 - are of a higher nuclear grade and contain more than one layer of cells with abundant eosinophilic cytoplasm

 - although mostly unilateral, this subtype is considered the most common to result in bilateral renal cell cancers 1

 While it has been described to have a tendency to present at a lower stage, it still has a distinct potential for progression and aggressive behaviour 4.

-Although there is no absolute rule, in general, papillary renal cancers at diagnosis tends to have a smaller mean diameter and be at a lower stage.
+Although there is no absolute rule, in general, papillary renal cancers at diagnosis tend to have a smaller mean diameter and be at a lower stage.
 The imaging features of type 1 and type 2 tumors may overlap.

 Smaller lesions tend to be homogeneous is attenuation with larger tumors tending to be heterogeneous.

 - T1: hypointense

 - T2: hypointense

-- T1 C+ (Gd): contrast enhancement tends to be less intense than in the more common clear cell RCC variant
+- T1 C+ (Gd): contrast enhancement tends to be less intense than in the more common clear cell RCC subtype

 - DWI: restricted diffusion may be useful for differentiating from a hemorrhagic cyst